 new or expanded exemptions to clear native vegetation without a property vegetation plan (PVP)

 the common-sense decision to declare that yellow mimosa, a feral native species, can be cleared without approvals.

 Self-assessable codes of practice for certain low-risk clearing activities will be implemented this year, in some cases replacing the need for a PVP.

 The existing clearing rules remain in place until the new self-assessable codes are finalised.

 The environmental outcomes assessment methodology (EOAM) used to assess clearing proposals for PVPs is being reviewed to streamline the assessment process.
 It will be placed on exhibition later this year for public comment.

-Additional codes of practice are also planned for drafting and exhibition later in 2014.
+Additional codes of practice are also planned for drafting and exhibition later this year.